zdebeer99/gojade/ReadMe.md

 Go jade is inspired by the javascript template library http://jade-lang.com/

 gojade renders a jade file directly to HTML, and does not compile to a gotemplate first.

-While most of the Jade specifications is supported there is some jade features outstanding, see the status section for details.
+all examples on http://jade-lang.com/ and http://jade-lang.com/reference/ is working except for one or two.
+See status for more details.

 pull request and issues is welcomed.

+## Why GoJade

+gojade supports common math functions, binary operators and string concatenation as used in most languages.

+Examples:
+   -var x = 5
+   p Do some maths
+   p=x*2
+   p or show the answer inline #{x*2}
+   p More Maths
+   p=(x+3)*2
+   if x>=0 && x<10
+     p x is smaller than ten
+   else
+     p x is larger or equal to ten.

 ## Differences between jade and gojade

+all examples on http://jade-lang.com/ and http://jade-lang.com/reference/ is working except for one or two.
+See status for more details.

 **javascript**